-All products in Cetaphil’s Cheer Mineral Sunscreen Line defend against the 5 signs of skin sensitivity:
+All products in Cetaphil’s Sheer Mineral Sunscreen Line defend against the five signs of skin sensitivity:

 - Weakened Skin Barrier

-These qualities makes this mineral sunscreen perfect for sensitive skin.
-In addition, it is water-resistant up to 80 minutes, paraben-free and fragrance-free.
+These qualities make this mineral sunscreen perfect for sensitive skin.
+In addition, it is water-resistant for up to 80 minutes, paraben-free, and fragrance-free.